Azzed10/Cloud_Lab3/README.md

 the image processing is performed by ImageMagick 6.9.10-23, and consists of type convertion and text tagging on the input image.

-aws credentials (aws_access_key_id, aws_secret_access_key) are hard coded, for simplifying reasons.
-The aws_access_key belongs to a IAM User with restricted privileges.
+The aws_access_key belongs to an IAM User with restricted privileges.

 The Security Group rules of the EC2 instance is are relatively weak for simplifing reasons, all Inbound TCP/22 communication are allowed, and all TCP/Any communication are allowed.